Good morning, friends!

 Now it’s time to put the room together!
 Here’s the before…

 I’m excited to share phase two of the English living room makeover with you!
 Matt & I are both so pleased with how it has turned out!
 I just love how the colors and patterns play well with each other while still giving a calm feeling to the room.
 The new bookcases add wonderful symmetry and updated freshness to the space.
 Painting them Universal Khaki ties them with the back door and helps the room have a better flow.
 I also love how the pops of blue from the umbrella stand to the lamp all pick up on each other.

 When we were first evaluating this room we listed the things we liked and the coziness was at the top of our list.
 Then the next most important question was: What makes this room cozy?
 We narrowed it down to four things:

 - Ambient lighting

-By identifying specifically what we enjoyed and wanted to keep this helped tremendously in knowing how to move forward!
+Identifying specifically what we enjoyed and wanted to keep helped tremendously in knowing how to move forward!
 One word I would use in identifying my design style would be traditional.
 Leaving the red brick as is definitely fits with my design aesthetic.
-While most people would have painted the wall (and I certainly did look into the German smear, and lime-washing!) the bricks were a good color to work with and I love how the rich dark brown mantel looks against the brick.
+While most people would have painted the wall (and I certainly did look into the German smear and lime-washing!) the bricks were a good color to work with and I love how the rich dark brown mantel looks against the brick.

-this room is super cozy, very comfortable, and feel like home to us.
+This room is super cozy, very comfortable, and feels like home to us.
 It’s been great for entertaining as we still have the same amount of seating (actually more with the popular ottoman).